Charcoal and Firewood Trading License in Dubai

 Submit your business name application and receive initial approval

-Complete the licence application form with the relevant activity code
+Complete the license application form with the relevant activity code

 Provide required documents including passport copies and a business plan if requested